,

 SPORTS DAY @ THE DOWNS

-For the 1st time in Compton's history, Sports Day was held at our federated secondary school The Downs.
+For the 2nd time in Compton's history, Sports Day was again held at our federated secondary school The Downs.
 Almost all the children will attend this school when they leave Compton and we felt it would be a huge benefit not only to experience a new site but use their facilities and have the best possible chance to showcase their amazing talents.
-Races were held in the morning and field events in the afternoon.
-Parents and teachers including staff from The Downs provided superb support and there was a lot of positive feedback moving forward into next years event.
+A change to last year in that field events were held in the morning and track events moved back to the afternoon.
+Parents and teachers including staff from The Downs provided superb support and there was a lot of positive feedback once again.

 The distances ran and field events held were similar to those that children will encounter in inter - school competitions so this gave a chance to try out these before giving it a go in future years.